 - Add value to your home and further increase the sale price.

-- Provide you with an ideal opportunity to spruce up your home.
+- An ideal opportunity to spruce up your home.

 Why is this the case?